 - GitLab merge requests.

-- Bitbucket Cloud pull requests.
+- Bitbucket Cloud pull requests (not yet supported).

 - Phabricator diffs (not yet supported).

 A single batch change can span many repositories and many code hosts.

 - A batch change is a group of related changes to code, along with a title and description.